stijsseling/community-widgets/README.md

 * [Animals Display](widgets/animals-display-by-panonim/README.md) by @panonim - Display random images of animals such as cats or dogs.
 * [Cats As A Service Photos](widgets/cats-as-a-service-photos-by-gugugiyu/README.md) by @gugugiyu - show a grid of cat photos from the Cat as a Service [API](https://cataas.com/)
 * [Cryptopanic News](widgets/cryptopanic-news/README.md) by @herculosh - A real-time cryptocurrency news widget that displays filtered news from CryptoPanic.com with configurable filters for news type, regions, and currencies.
+* [Cup Updates](widgets/cup-updates-by-panonim/README.md) by @panonim - Displays information about containers needing an update from Cup.
 * [Formula 1 Widgets](widgets/formula1-widgets-by-abaza738/README.md) by @abaza738 - show different stats from the current Formula 1 season from [F1 API](https://f1api.dev)
 * [Ghostfolio stats](widgets/ghostfolio-stats-by-ziritione85/README.md) by @ziritione85 - show the status of your investments with today's results, YTD and totals
 * [Gluetun VPN status](widgets/gluetun-vpn-status-by-hyptu/README.md) by @Hyptu - show the public IP, country and city of you [Gluetun VPN client](https://github.com/qdm12/gluetun)